Thursday, June 25, 2026

 Virginia voters decided in April 2026 to allow the general assembly to redraw congressional districts which would have bolstered Democratic midterm election prospects / ©AFP

-(AFP) – The Virginia Supreme Court on Friday overturned the US state’s voter-approved redistricting plan, dealing a huge blow to Democrats’ hopes of reshaping the battle for control of Congress ahead of this year’s midterm elections.
-In a ruling following months of legal challenges, the court found that Democratic lawmakers failed to follow constitutional procedures in a closely watched referendum on a map that the party hoped would create several new safe seats.
-“This violation irreparably undermines the integrity of the resulting referendum vote and renders it null and void,” the court said.
+(AFP) – The Virginia Supreme Court on Friday overturned the US state’s voter-approved redistricting plan, dealing a huge blow to Democrats’ hopes of reshaping the battle for control of Congress.
+In a blockbuster ruling ahead of November’s midterm elections, the court found that Democratic lawmakers failed to follow constitutional procedures in a closely watched referendum on a map that the party hoped would create several new safe seats.

 – Frankie TAGGART